humanitec-architecture/example-library/README.md

 - Describe the purpose of the section (i.e. subfolder) this README belongs to.
 - List some or all example files and explain any details you consider relvant.
 Refer to files by their filename, e.g. `somefile.yaml`.
 - Refer to "_this section_" or "_this examples collection_" as opposed to "_this repo_".
-Remember that the content will be rendered into the developer docs and not be part of a repo anymore.
+Remember that the content will be rendered into the developer docs and not be part of a repo in this context.
-- Break down complex examples into individual steps/snippets to explain their purpose.
+- Explain complex examples by showing small code snippets as inline code blocks in the README, and explaning what happpens at this point.